LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 2. In the left sidebar in LiveEngage, click the Conversational AI and Bots <img style="width:30px" src="img/ConvoBuilder/helloworld/icon_le_convers_ai.png"> icon.
 3. In the Conversational AI dashboard, click **Conversation Builder**.
 4. Click **New Bot** in the upper-right corner, and select the **Custom Bot** generic [template](conversation-builder-templates-overview.html).
-5. Give the bot a unique name and description, and select "Consumer Facing Bot" for the **Bot Type**.
+5. Give the bot a unique name and description, and click **Create Bot**.
-6. Click **Create Bot**.

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/helloworld/createAutomation.png">

     This takes you to the new bot in Conversation Builder.
 Since you selected the Custom Bot template, by default this creates a bot with a “Welcome” dialog that matches and responds to simple forms (patterns) of “hello”.
 The bot also has a Fallback dialog with some fallback text.

-7. Click the **Welcome** tab in the lower-left corner to open the Welcome dialog, so you can examine it.
+6. Click the **Welcome** tab in the lower-left corner to open the Welcome dialog, so you can examine it.

     <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/helloworld/image_3.png">

-    (You can learn about the different parts of Conversation Builder [here](conversation-builder-getting-started-bot-workspace-overview.html).)
+    (You can learn about the different parts of Conversation Builder [here](conversation-builder-bot-workspace.html).)

 #### Step 2: Test the Welcome dialog